-You're progressing through your residency, right on track with your career path.
+You're progressing through your residency/fellowship, right on track with your career path.
 But if you suffer an unexpected injury or sickness, the resulting financial hit could halt your trajectory and impact your progress for years to come.
 The period of recovery after a disabling event can take months or years, draining the income you and your family rely on to maintain your lifestyle and meet your financial obligations.

 Disability Insurance is the simplest, most cost-effective way to help protect yourself with a reliable flow of income during a period of disability, so you can focus on your recovery instead of worrying about your financial resources.

 OMA Disability Insurance keeps pace with your needs throughout your residency/fellowship.
 Should a disability occur, you can count on a plan with unique benefits and features:

 Eligible applicants for OMA Disability Insurance must be under age 65, working on a full-time basis in Canada; actively practising medicine as a family medicine practitioner or a specialist; or employed in medical research, medicine and health sciences education or administration in connection with the profession of medicine, or undergoing a period of training as a resident, post-graduate student, medical fellow or medical student; or serving as a medical missionary; and be a member of the OMA or an Atlantic Medical Association/Society.

 Expands the definition of Total Disability, so that you will be considered totally disabled and receive full benefits even if you return to work performing different duties and suffer no loss of income.

 Once you complete residency, you can increase your coverage during the 31-day option period without medical evidence every year to age 55.
 Learn more

 Keeps pace with inflation by allowing your monthly benefit to increase once you've been disabled for 12 consecutive months, in accordance with the Consumer Price Index, and subject to an annual maximum of 10%.